danielcregg/ooc1-project-template/project-brief.md

 ### 2. Moodle Submission
 - [Download a copy of your final Git repository from the GitHub website.](https://youtube.com/shorts/4bDLccFjQyc?si=dWUDWoW4B_tnADty)
+- In the submission area on Moodle, where you will upoad your zipped project, you will see a text box in which you will be able to enter text (See sample below).
+Put the URL link to your project GitHub repository and the URL link to your MS Streams screencast recording you created.
 - Upload this zip file under the submission link on Moodle.
 You can find the submission link under the Final Project section on the Moodle page.
-- In the submission area on Moodle, where you upoad your project, you will see a text box in which you will be able to enter text (See sample below).
-Put the URL link to your project GitHub repository and the URL link to your MS Streams screencast recording you created.
 - Submit the zip file to Moodle before the due date.
 The due date can be found by clicking on the submission link on Moodle.
 Late submissions will incur a 10% penalty per day.

   #### Sample Textbox Input